Saab 91 Safir: Operational history

 Production of the Saab 91A began in 1946, but sales were slow owing to the large numbers of cheap ex-military trainers for sale after the end of the Second World War.
 Major users of the 91A were the Swedish and Ethiopian Air Forces.
 In 1951, Sweden ordered 74 91B trainers to replace its remaining Bestmanns, but Saab was busy building J29 Tunnan fighters, so production of the Saab 91B was moved to the Dutch company De Schelde at their Dordrecht factory.
-De Schedle continued building the Safir until 1955, completing a total of 120 Saab 91B and 91Cs.
+De Schelde continued building the Safir until 1955, completing a total of 120 Saab 91B and 91Cs.

 Saab restarted production of the Safir at its Linköping factory in 1954, building 25 Saab 91B-2s for Norway, 30 Saab 91Cs, all for military customers, and 99 Saab 91Ds.
 Production continued until 1966, when the last Safir, a Saab 91C for Ethiopia, was completed.
 Total production was 323 aircraft including the prototype.

 The Safir was used by the Swedish, Norwegian, Finnish, Austrian, Tunisian, and Ethiopian air forces as a trainer aircraft, and a single aircraft was used by the Japan Defense Agency as an STOL test platform.
 The type remained in Norwegian and Finnish service until the late 1980s, and in Austria until 1992.
 While it was replaced as a trainer by the Scottish Aviation Bulldog in Sweden in 1971, it remained in use as a liaison aircraft, still being in service in 1994.

 Major civilian users were Air France, Lufthansa and the Dutch Rijksluchtvaartschool (RLS) on the Groningen Airport Eelde, near Groningen.

 During development of the Saab 29, the initial Saab 91 prototype was modified with a scaled-down version of the Saab 29's swept wings; this aircraft was designated Saab 201 Experimental Aircraft.
 This same airframe was later fitted with wings designed for the Saab 32 Lansen; this was designated Saab 202.

 A single Saab 91 Safir was modified as the Saab X1G for research in Japan.